GoldandBlack - Point guard Braden Smith commits to Purdue

 Point guard Braden Smith commits to Purdue

-Just two nights after it offered him a scholarship, Purdue has landed a commitment from Westfield High School point guard Branden Smith, filling a key need in its 2022 class, it would appear.
+Just two nights after it offered him a scholarship, Purdue has landed a commitment from Westfield High School point guard Branden Smith, filling a key need in its 2022 class.

-One of the top players in Indiana's rising senior class, Smith accepted his first high-major scholarship offer almost immediately, despite persistent Interest from Indiana and percolating interest from the likes of Villanova, Gonzaga and Oregon, all of which had opened lines of communication lately.
-A host of mid-major programs had already offered scholarships.
+The Boilermakers were the 6-foot guard's first high-major offer, representing a relatively quick closure to a recruitment that was trending upward as the spring unfolded and the summer neared.
+Smith held a slew of mid-major offers, but Purdue was joined by Indiana as showing consistent interest.
+Gonzaga, Oregon and Villanova are among those who have also established lines of communication, he's said.

+It shouldn't be surprising that Matt Painter was the first power-conference coach to take the plunge, given Smith's reputation as a player.
+He's regarded for his tenacity and toughness at point guard, and his IQ, shooting and passing abilities as an offensive player, all of those things being Painter favorites.

+Smith says he recognized the fit at Purdue right away, an unexpected turn for a player who grew up an Indiana fan.

+"I never thought I'd be a Boilermaker," Smith said.
+"I was more on the IU side when I was younger.
+But now that I've seen that (fit) and understand more about how basketball is, how it's played, and their playing style, just seeing all that, it really made an impact."

-As a junior at Westfield, the tough-minded and skilled 6-foot guard averaged 22 points, five-and-a-half rebound, six-plus assists and around three steals and shot shot 45 percent from three-point range.
+As a junior at Westfield, Smith averaged 22 points, five-and-a-half rebound, six-plus assists and around three steals and shot shot 45 percent from three-point range.

+"He liked the way I play, the chip on my shoulder," Smith said of Painter.
+"I'm not the biggest, I'm not the fastest, and I'm not the strongest, but ...
+It was just the way I play.
+He said he liked how I hustle and said he thought I was a great passer.
+He talked a lot about that, how he thinks I make teammates better."

 He joins shooting guard Fletcher Loyer as Purdue's two 2022 commitments to this point.